November 14, 2013Her job: Senior Project Leader, The Aerospace Corporation

 What challenges have you met and conquered in your pursuit of an engineering career?

 While in college I was a member of the Varsity Track team, worked part-time and took a number of challenging courses.
 I learned the importance of time management and the benefits of study groups.
 With the support of my family I was able to go on to complete my Master's Degree.

 Please tell us a little about your family.

 I am the youngest of six children.
 My twin sister Dr. Terri Norton is also an engineer.
-She currently works as an Assistant Professor at the University of Nebraska-Lincoln Durham School of Architectural Engineering and Construction.
+She currently works as an Associate Professor at the University of Nebraska-Lincoln Durham School of Architectural Engineering and Construction.

 What are your short-term (1-2 years) and long-term (10+ years) goals?